Subaru Outback Insurance Rates

 Rates are averaged for all Subaru Outback models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teenagers are charged the highest rates, costing up to $415 per month if the policy includes full coverage
+- Teenagers are charged the highest rates, as much as $415 per month including comprehensive and collision insurance

 Are Subarus cheap to insure? and How much does it cost to insure a Subaru Outback?
 Full coverage for a Subaru Outback costs $1,378 a year, or $114 a month.